 With longer days and warmer temperatures, summer is the perfect time to bask in the sun, but getting a hefty dose of Vitamin D doesn’t necessarily mean sleeping in a lounge chair.
 Here are 5 active ways you can enjoy the final days of summer.

 Ready to get off the shore and on the water?
 Try stand up paddleboarding!
 Full disclosure: SUP probably won’t replace your cardio workout.
 According to an American Council on Exercise study, SUP novice participant heart rates average around 55 percent of their max, almost ten percent short of the first target heart rate zone.
 The physical payoff for SUP comes from working your obliques.
-Be sure to rotate your torso and dig your paddle into the water.
+Just be sure rotate your torso and dig your paddle into the water.

 You don’t need a studio to squeeze in a few sun salutations.
 Grab your mat and go outside for your yoga practice this summer.
 According to Yoga Journal, outdoor yoga comes with extra wellness perks.
 The magazine says it can replenish depleted energy, heighten your awareness, build confidence in your skills, and boost meditation benefits.
 Want to tackle new challenges like handstands, backbends, and headstands in your backyard?
-Bring your TRX Suspension Trainer outside for TRX for yoga.
+Bring your TRX Suspension Trainer outside for TRX yoga.

 Kayaking is a fun way to travel short distances and get closer to marine life.
 Think you know a city?
 Wait until you see it from the water.
 While paddling, you work your core, along with your arms and shoulders, and—with enough speed—kayaking can even be a cardio workout.
 Spending time with friends?
 Rent a rig for two!